Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-We now examine in greater details the critical condition given by Eq.(18).
-One can find, in principle, the critical dependence in a following form $\nu^{cr}(\kappa)$.
+We now examine in greater details the critical condition given by Eq.(\ref{Critical_condition}).
+One can find, in principle, the critical dependence in a form $\nu^{cr}(\kappa)$.
 The latter is, however, non-informative since both variables $\kappa,\nu$ depend on the sample size.
 To avoid this problem, let us introduce a size-free parameter $z=\frac{\nu}{2\kappa}=\frac{d_{m}}{2\lambda}$.
-The modified Eq.(18) yields:
+With the help of the above notation the modified Eq.(\ref{Critical_condition}) yields

-which gives a desired critical diagram in a form $z^{cr}(\kappa)$.
-The latter is shown in Fig.5,a.
-The area below the critical curve corresponds to zero resistance state.
-For sample size closed to its minimal value $d_{m}$, i.e. when $\kappa-1\ll 1$, the critical curve follows the asymptote $z=\sqrt{3(\kappa-1)}$ depicted by the dashed line in Fig.5,a.
+and denotes the desired critical diagram in a compact form since $z^{cr}(\kappa)<1$.
+The latter is shown in Fig.\ref{Fig5},a.
+The area below the critical curve corresponds to superconductivity.
+For sample thickness closed to its minimal value $d_{m}$, i.e. when $\kappa-1\ll 1$, the critical curve follows the asymptote $z=\sqrt{3(\kappa-1)}$ depicted by the dashed line in Fig.\ref{Fig5},a.
 Then, the critical curve saturates asymptotically as $\kappa=\ln(\frac{2}{1-z})/(2z)$ for bulky sample, i.e. when $\kappa\gg 1$.

-Up to this moment we assumed the momentum relaxation time and the carrier viscosity are temperature independent.
-One can make an attempt to find ZRS threshold in terms of temperature since $z\sim 1/\lambda=1/\sqrt{\eta\tau}$.
-Remind that for actual low-T case the transport is mostly governed by scattering on static defects, hence one may consider the T-independent momentum relaxation time $\tau \neq \tau(T)$.
-In contrast, the e-e scattering time is known[14-16] to be a strong function of temperature.
-Thus, we will introduce a phenomenological dependence
+We now find superconductivity threshold in terms of temperature by looking at parameter $z\sim 1/\lambda=1/\sqrt{\eta\tau}$.
+Remind that for actual low-temperature case the transport is governed mostly by scattering on static defects, hence one may consider a constant momentum relaxation time $\tau \neq \tau(T)$.
+A point of interest is the scattering time $\tau_{\eta}$ embedded into components of viscosity tensor specified by Eq.(\ref{viscosity_components}).
+A common belief is that the carrier viscosity is caused solely by e-e collisions with the reciprocal scattering time\cite{Pomeranchuk36,Quinn58,Abrikosov59}